a5221985/tutorials/Embedded_Systems/how_to_self_learn_embedded_systems.md

 		3. ...
 		4. Vim
 	3. Do some projects with arduino/raspberry pi/embedded board/STM32F4
-		1. To understand build process and compilation works
+		1. To understand build process and how compilation works
 5. Learn Basic Electronics (Sensors, Actuators) - hardware architectures, how data is transmitted, interface
 	1. ADC, Sensors, relays, display interface, camera interface
 	2. Learn how to use oscilloscopes, multimeters, **logic analyzers**